Please enter a word below

 All the above methods must be carried out using specialised dosing systems with safety precautions built in.
 The main advantages that chlorine dioxide has as a disinfectant are: Broad spectrum of activity at low concentrations, rapid microbiological killing action, dosing is reliably and automatically controlled, it does not readily react with organics to form ecotoxic and bio accumulative by-products, it is much less tainting than chlorine

-It is approved for potable water use (0.5mg/l causes no objectionable taste, whereas the same concentration of chlorine would).
+This is one of the types of disinfectant that is approved for potable water use (0.5mg/l causes no objectionable taste, whereas the same concentration of chlorine would).
 It will typically be used at 0.3mg/l in water treatment and at 5 to 15 mg/l (ppm) for surface disinfection.

 Hydrogen peroxide works in the same manner as sodium hypochlorite but is not as broad spectrum.
 It is used predominantly in the beverage sector for disinfection of product packs prior to aseptic filling.